jax-ml/jax/docs/installation.md

 pip install --upgrade "jax[cuda11_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```

+If JAX detects the wrong version of the CUDA libraries, there are several things
+to check:
+* make sure that `LD_LIBRARY_PATH` is not set, since `LD_LIBRARY_PATH` can
+  override the CUDA libraries.
+* make sure that the CUDA libraries installed are those requested by JAX.
+  Rerunning the installation command above should work.

 ### pip installation: GPU (CUDA, installed locally, harder)

 If you prefer to use a preinstalled copy of CUDA, you must first